BBC Radio 2 Timeline 1967-2006

 Billy Ternent

-Ashley Lawrence, an Australian conductor, fronts the BBC Concert Orchestra (until1989)
+Ashley Lawrence, an Australian conductor, fronts the BBC Concert Orchestra (until 1989)

 Tony Brandon starts his mid-morning show